UPDATED 8th July 2021

 EU Citizens must first download, print and complete form EX18, which can be found HERE.

-Both EU Nationals and UK Nationals must also complete Payment Form 790, which you can fill in online HERE and print off or download directly.
-You must then print it off and take the completed Form 790 at a bank to pay a fee of €12,00 in advance of the appointment at the Police Station.
+You must also complete Payment Form 790, which you can fill in online HERE and print off or download directly.
+You must then print it off and take the completed Form 790 at a bank to pay a fee of approximately €12,00 in advance of the appointment at the Police Station.
 Not all banks accept cash payment against these forms.
 However, we understand that most La Caixa Bank branches do accept them.

 When applying for the residency card it is no longer possible to simply turn up and queue on any given morning.
 To do the above Residency application at the Police Station, you must now apply ONLINE for an appointment in advance.
 The official web-page for requesting appointments can be found HERE